rajatdiptabiswas/dna-compression/README.md

 All compression algorithms rely on a priori assumption of the data.
 The new direction taken here is that an algorithmic attempt is used to discover a Markov chain model that describes the data.
 If it can be created using the first part of the data then it can be used to predict forthcoming characters.

 The decoder will generate the same statistical properties that the encoder is using for the data as the decoder is decoding it.

+## Arithmetic Coding

+Arithmetic coding is a data compression technique that encodes data by creating a code string which represents a fractional value on the number line between 0 and 1.
+The coding algorithm is symbolwise recursive; i.e. it operates upon and encodes (decodes) one data symbol per iteration or recursion.

+On each recursion, the algorithm successively partitions an interval of the number line between 0 and 1, and retains one of the partitions as the new interval.
+Thus, the algorithm successively deals with smaller intervals, and the code string, viewed as a magnitude, lies in each of the nested intervals.

+The data string is recovered by using magnitude comparisons on the code string to recreate how the encoder must have successively partitioned and retained each nested subinterval.

 ## Getting started